We've outlined signs of a vulnerable customer.

 - Be flexible on meeting venue and timings to accommodate personal needs

 - Avoid using jargon and replay all key aspects of any discussion to ensure comprehension, and suggest they take whatever time is required before they make decisions based on any recommendations made

 - Consider Power of Attorney.
 For individuals who unable to make financial decisions for themselves may they could benefit from a power of attorney appointed to act on their behalf.

 - Record and provide evidence of training on the topic, through qualifications and CPD

 The FCA have a strong focus on this issue and have published a number of papers on the subject in recent years, with further guidance for Independent Financial Advisers expected in the near future.
-You can read their Financial Lives report View - here.
+You can read their Financial Lives reports by visting their website.